GACJ/handbellmanager/readme.txt

    " -s 3 -r" To select RingingRoom and automatically start a web-browser session.
 You will then need to enter the tower name
               or ID into RingingRoom (unless you use a shortcut for that; see below) " -s 4 -r" To select Muster and automatically start the muster app.
+   " -s 5 -r" To select Ding and automatically start Ding Unity or Ding Standard, if it is not already running.

    Note: if you want to set the URL for RingingRoom in the shortcut you can use -u <ringingroom URL>: e.g. -s 3 -r -u www.ringingroom.com/mytower where "mytower" can be your tower name or an ID number.